 At its core, the curriculum maintains the rigor expected of classical and modern Chinese medical training.
 Over three years, students will progress through foundational theory, diagnostic methods, herbal medicine, acupuncture, and clinical reasoning, integrated with supervised patient care.

 What distinguishes the Academy is not what is taught, but how the institution itself is structured.
-Rather than relying on a traditional fixed-campus model, with its significant financial overhead, the program operates through a distributed network of learning environments.
+Rather than relying on a traditional fixed-campus model, with its significant financial overhead, the program is designed to operate through a distributed network of learning environments.
 Didactic instruction is delivered through a hybrid system combining live seminars, asynchronous modules, and small-group mentorship.
-Clinical training occurs through flexible, pop-up clinic sites established in partnership with existing practices and community health settings, allowing students to engage diverse patient populations in real-world contexts.
-Clinical rotations include placements in hospice and end-of-life care settings, as well as observational and integrative experiences within hospital-based environments, including emergency departments.
+Clinical training will occur through flexible, pop-up clinic sites developed in collaboration with existing practices and community health settings, enabling students to engage diverse patient populations in real-world contexts.
+The Academy intends to establish clinical training relationships in hospice and end-of-life care settings, as well as observational and integrative experiences within hospital-based environments.
+Specific clinical training sites will be confirmed prior to the start of each cohort's clinical phase.

 Administrative infrastructure is designed as AI-first.
 Core operational functions, including scheduling, student services, documentation management, and regulatory tracking are handled by AI-assisted systems capable of maintaining high accuracy with minimal human oversight.
 This reduces administrative burden while increasing responsiveness, allowing faculty to focus on teaching and clinical mentorship rather than institutional maintenance.

 The result is a program that is both lean and resilient.
-By eliminating the cost structures that have historically burdened acupuncture schools, the Academy offers a more financially sustainable path for students while preserving the integrity of the medicine itself.
-Tuition is projected to be under $19,000 per year for the full three-year program, positioning it as one of the most accessible professional pathways in the field.
+By eliminating the cost structures that have historically burdened acupuncture schools, the Academy is designed to offer a more financially sustainable path for students while preserving the integrity of the medicine itself.
+The institution's current planning targets tuition of under $15,000 per year for the full three-year program.
+Final tuition, fees, and the complete schedule of charges will be set forth in the enrollment agreement, school catalog, and School Performance Fact Sheet provided to prospective students upon issuance of the Bureau for Private Postsecondary Education's Approval to Operate.
+No enrollment agreement or financial commitment will be solicited from any student before that approval issues.

 This model is a direct response to the current pressures facing Chinese medical education.
 As legacy institutions struggle under declining enrollment and rising operational costs, new structures are required.
 This program represents one such structure: a viable, scalable alternative designed to ensure that the transmission of Chinese medicine continues as a living and evolving clinical tradition.